-Forward Rate Agreements: Hedge Interest Rate Risk
+Forward Rate Agreements (FRAs): Lock In Rates & Hedge Interest Risk

 Forward Rate Agreements (FRAs) are financial derivatives that allow two parties to lock in an interest rate for a future date, typically to hedge against interest rate fluctuations.
 In simpler terms, an FRA is like a bet on what the interest rate will be at a specific point in the future.
 If you think rates will rise, you might enter into an FRA to secure a lower rate now.
 Conversely, if you think rates will fall, you might want to take the other side of the contract.